geoelements/gns/README.md

 Graph Network-based Simulator (GNS) is a generalizable, efficient, and accurate machine learning (ML)-based surrogate simulator for particulate and fluid systems using Graph Neural Networks (GNNs).
 GNS code is a viable surrogate for numerical methods such as Material Point Method, Smooth Particle Hydrodynamics and Computational Fluid dynamics.
 GNS exploits distributed data parallelism to achieve fast multi-GPU training.
 The GNS code can handle complex boundary conditions and multi-material interactions.

+* **HPC Scalability:** Designed to scale efficiently across multi-node, multi-GPU high-performance computing clusters (like those at TACC), enabling the simulation of extremely large-scale physical systems that were previously bottlenecked by single-device memory.

+### Processor: Distributed Message Passing and CuGraphCSC

+In our Encode-Process-Decode architecture, the Encoder and Decoder operate completely locally on each device.
+The **Processor** (e.g., `GraphCastProcessor`) is the only component that requires network communication, as it handles the core spatial physics interactions where edges may cross GPU partition boundaries.

+#### Distributed Message Passing
+Because the physical domain is spatially partitioned, a node residing on GPU $A$ might share an edge with a neighboring node on GPU $B$.
+During the GNN's forward pass, the Processor must resolve these cross-partition edges.

+* **Feature Synchronization:** Before executing the local message-passing step, the Processor uses the `model_parallel` process group to communicate required node features across the network.
+GPUs exchange only the specific latent features needed to satisfy the cross-partition edges.
+* **Seamless Aggregation:** Once the necessary remote features are fetched and concatenated with the local features, the Processor computes the graph convolutions exactly as it would on a single device.
+This ensures mathematical equivalence to a non-distributed run while scaling the memory capacity horizontally across the cluster.

+By combining minimal cross-device communication (Distributed Message Passing) with maximum on-device computation speed (`CuGraphCSC`), the Processor efficiently scales complex simulations across multiple nodes.

+#### Hardware-Aware Topology Setup (Lonestar6 A100)
+We utilize a distributed manager to configure a 2D process group grid that maps directly to the underlying cluster hardware.
+On the Lonestar6 (LS6) A100 queue, each node is equipped with 3 GPUs.
+Therefore, the default setup enforces a `model_parallel` size of 3.

+This hierarchical topology strategically separates the communicators to optimize bandwidth:

+* **Intra-node Model Parallelism (`model_parallel`):** The graph partition group is set to 3 to keep all distributed message passing entirely within a single node.
+This ensures that the heavy, frequent feature synchronizations required by the Processor utilize the node's high-speed internal interconnects.

+* **Inter-node Data Parallelism (`data_parallel`):** Standard gradient synchronization across different graph batch instances operates node-wide, routing the less-frequent DDP communication across the wider cluster network fabric.

 ## Run GNS

 > Training GNS on simulation data